danpeig/freecommander_total7zip_installer/README.md

 ## Features
 * Automatic download and installation of the latest version of the Total7zip plugin.
 * Automatic configuration of FreeCommander XE for the appropriate file associations (7z, xz, bzip2, gzip, tar, zip, arj, cab, chm, cpio, cramfs, deb, dmg, fat, hfs, iso, lzh, lzma, mbr, msi, nsis, ntfs, rar, rpm, squashfs, udf, vhd, wim, xar, z, gz)
-* Run again to update the 7-Zip version to the latest version (if available).
+* Run again to update 7-Zip library to the latest version (if available).
 * Automatic backup of the original configuration files before performing any changes.
-* Works with 32-bit and 64-bit versions of Free Commander.
+* Works with 32-bit and 64-bit versions of Free Commander XE.
 * No need to install 7-Zip on the device.
 * Open Source for maximum transparency.
 You can also use it to learn PowerShell :)